oracle-livelabs/sprints/analytics/sprint-faw-refresh-data-pipeline/refresh-data-pipeline.md

-# How do I refresh a data pipeline in Fusion Analytics Warehouse (FAW)?
+# How do I perform an on-demand data refresh for a functional area in Fusion Analytics Warehouse (FAW)?
 Duration: 2 minutes

 There are two ways you can refresh your data pipeline for a functional area: by scheduling a data refresh using the pipeline parameters or creating a manual refresh for a particular functional area.
 Refreshing a data pipeline ensures that your data is up-to-date and new data is loaded for your functional area.
-This Sprint will guide you on how to manually refresh a data pipeline for a functional area.
+This Sprint will guide you on how to manually refresh an activated data pipeline to bring in new data for the selected functional area.

 ## Refresh a data pipeline
 >**Note:** You must have the **Service Administrator** application role to successfully complete this Sprint.